mathewa6/MathJax-Node-Accessibility-Demo/readme.md

    - Returns *Bearer token*.
 - /process (**POST**)
    - Requires valid token (*Bearer token*) and *JSON* input in body.
-   - Returns *HTML* output.
+   - Make sure that your requests body content type is set to *JSON*.
    **Input structure (body)**
       ```
       {
+          language: "en",
           html: ["value1", "value2", "value3", ...]
       }
       ```
+      `html`-attribute:
-      latex-value can be Text, *HTML* combined with *LaTeX* notations.
+      Contains an array of strings.
+Each string can be a *Text*/*HTML* combined with *LaTeX* notations.
-      Make sure that your requests body content type is set to *JSON*
+      `language`-attribute:
+      Contains a string ("en"/"de") which defines the language of the `html`-attribute's values.
+The `language`-attribute will be important for generating speaktext.
+Note: Currently this setting has no effect, since german speaktext is yet to be implemented.

       **Output structure:**
       ```